isomerpages/nrf-psta/pages/FAQ.md

 Nominee is to source for his/her own referee reports, and submit the referee reports together with his/her nomination form via the PSTA portal.
 The referees need not be in the same industry or research area as the nominees, but a referee has to understand the work that the nominee presented.

 #### 10. How do I know if my nomination has been shortlisted or awarded?
 PSTA Secretariat will send email notifications to the shortlisted PSA and PTA nominees to each do a presentation on their nomination at the judging session that will be held in August/September.
 For PSTM, the nominator is required to do a 10-minute presentation should his/her nomination be shortlisted.
 The award winners will be announced at the President's Science and Technology Awards Ceremony in December.
+####  ---- **DATES  TBC** -----